lucasnorruva/ENTv4/docs/platform-architecture.md

 # Platform Architecture

-The DPP platform follows a modular, multi-tenant software-as-a-service (SaaS) architecture.
+The Norruva DPP platform follows a modular, multi-tenant software-as-a-service (SaaS) architecture.
 All tenants (clients) share the core platform services, but their data and configurations are logically isolated.
 Major architectural components include:

 -   **Core Services**: The heart of the platform, comprising microservices for DPP generation, data storage, compliance rule enforcement, and user management.
 A centralized DPP Database holds product passport data with tenant-level partitioning.
 -   **API & UI Layer**: A unified REST/GraphQL API and web interface through which external applications and users interact with the system.
 This layer handles authentication and routes requests to the appropriate tenant context.
 -   **Integration Layer**: A set of adapters and connectors that interface with external systems (see Integration Models).
 These connectors transform incoming data (e.g. from an ERP or PLM) into the DPP schema and ensure secure data transfer.
--   **AI Module (Gemini)**: The platform’s AI engine, codenamed Gemini, provides intelligent features such as auto-generating compliance explanations, validating data consistency, and offering suggestions or insights.
+-   **AI Module (Genkit/Gemini)**: The platform’s AI engine provides intelligent features such as auto-generating compliance explanations, validating data consistency, and offering suggestions or insights.
 Gemini is used both for enhancing compliance reporting (e.g., summarizing sustainability metrics) and for improving UX (e.g., explaining errors as in AI-Assisted Error Explanations).
 -   **Compliance Rules Engine**: A dynamic engine that applies regional and client-specific compliance rules to the passport data.
 It uses configurable schemas and rule sets that can be toggled on/off per region or tenant (see Region-Specific Schema Toggles).
 This ensures that each DPP meets the relevant regulatory requirements (for example, EU battery regulations or upcoming CSRD data points).
 -   **Multitenant Management**: Infrastructure that handles tenant onboarding, configuration, and data isolation.
 Each tenant gets a workspace that includes its own users, roles, data sets, and configurations (enabled features, integrations, etc.), enforced by RBAC at the application and database level.